antosft/SNe-PantheonPlus-Analysis/README.md

 Final versions including all terms described in `how_to_covariance.py`, with (`BuildPP1537.py`) or without (`BuildPP1690.py`) the gray parts.

+### BuildPP1537random.py and BuildPP1690random.py

+Upgrade of `BuildPP1537.py` and `BuildPP1690.py`) including random sampling of the supernovae in the computed `_input.txt` file (and changing the covariance accordingly).
+To do this, pass the seeds for the calculation to the variable `seedreduce`.

 ## Input files

 ### fitopts_summary.csv